geotrev/spider-ui/README.md

 - Accessible by default
 - Configuration through attributes, aka the HTML standard
 - Everything is stylable with slots
-- Zero JavaScript required (except the bundle itself)
+- Zero JavaScript required (except the bundles and any secondary dependencies)

 ## Contribute